Location of zeros of non-trivial positive supersolutions to Schr\"odinger equations: Introduction

 \section{Introduction}

-Let $E$ be a locally compact separable metric space, $m$ be a Radon measure on $E$ with full support and $A$ be a selfadjoint operator on $L^2(E;m)$ generating a Markov semigroup of contractions $(T_t)_{t\ge 0}$ on $L^2(E;m)$.
-We assume additionally that there exists the Green function $G$ for $-A$ (see Section \ref{sec2.2}) which is strictly positive.
-In the present paper, we answer the question posed by H. Brezis (see \cite{Ancona,BB}): what is the structure of the set $\{u=0\}$, where $u$ satisfies
+Let $(E,\varrho)$ be a locally compact separable metric space, $m$ be a Radon measure on $E$ with full support and $A$ be a self-adjoint operator on $L^2(E;m)$ that generates a Markov semigroup of contractions $(T_t)_{t\ge 0}$ on $L^2(E;m)$.
+We assume that the Green function $G$ for the operator $A$ exists and is strictly positive.

-In (\ref{eq1.1}), $\nu$ is a positive smooth measure (see Section \ref{sec2.1}).
-The class of smooth measures depends on the operator $A$.
-In the case where $A=\Delta_{|D}$ for some bounded domain $D$ in $\BR^d$ ($d\ge 2$), as examples of smooth measures potentials may serve the measures $\nu_i=V_i\cdot m$, $i=1,\dots,3$, where $m$ is the Lebesgue measure and
+{\bf Formulation of the problem.} In the present paper, we answer the question posed by H. Brezis (see \cite{Ancona,BB}): what is the structure of the set $\{u=0\}$, where $u$ satisfies

-Another example of very important in applications true smooth measure potential is $\nu $ defined as $\nu(dy)=S_M(dy)$, where $M$ is a compact $d-1$ dimensional manifold and $S_M(dy)$ is the surface measure on $M$ (see \cite{AM1}).
+for a locally integrable potential $V:E\to [0,\infty]$.
+In fact in the paper we consider a wider class of potentials, allowing $V$ in (\ref{eq1.1}) to be a positive {\em smooth measure} (see Section \ref{sec2.1}), i.e. a Borel measure absolutely continuous with respect to the capacity $Cap_A$ naturally generated by the operator $A$, and such that $\int_E\eta\,dV<\infty$ for a strictly positive {\em quasi-continuous function} $\eta:E\to\mathbb R$; so $V$ as a function need not be locally integrable and as a measure need not be Radonian.
+Thus, we encompass the class of so called {\em generalized Schr\"odinger operators}.

-The classical strong maximum principle says that in case $A$ is the Laplace operator (or diffusion operator satisfying some appropriate assumptions) on a bounded domain $D\subset \BR^d$ and $\nu=V\cdot m$ with $V\in L^{p}$ for some $p>d/2$ there are only two possibilities: $\{u=0\}=\emptyset$ or $\{u=0\}=D$.
-In case the potential is more singular, the answer is more difficult because then we can not expect that the strong maximum principle hold in the classical form.
-For instance, $\{u=0\}=\{0\}$ for the function $u(x)= |x|^2$ satisfying (\ref{eq1.1}) with $A=\Delta_{|B(0,1)}$ and $V(x)=2d|x|^{-2}$.
+The classical strong maximum principle (Hopf \cite{Hopf}, 1927) stands that if $A=\Delta_{|D}$ (or $A$ is a diffusion with coefficients satisfying some suitable assumptions) on a bounded domain $D\subset \BR^d$ and $V\in L^{p}(D;m)$ for some $p>d/2$, then there are only two possibilities for $u\in C^2_b(D)$ satisfying \eqref{eq1.1} pointwisely in $D$ : either $\{u=0\}=\emptyset$ or $\{u=0\}=D$ (see e.g. Littman \cite{Littman}, Stampacchia \cite{Stampacchia}, Gilbarg and Trudinger \cite{GT}).
+In general, however, for merely locally integrable potentials, we cannot expect the strong maximum principle to hold.
+For instance, $\{u=0\}=\{0\}$ for the function $u(x)= |x|^2$, which satisfies (\ref{eq1.1}) with $A=\Delta_{|B(0,1)}$ and $V(x)=2d|x|^{-2}$.
+We see that $V\in L^1(D;m)$ for $d\ge 3$ ($V\cdot m$ is a smooth measure for $d=2$).